kpassapk/blog/content/posts/literate2.md

  #+END_SRC
 ```

-We have two source code blocks, and one is getting the otuput from the other.
+We have two source code blocks, and one is getting the output from the other.
 They are both running shell scripts.
 When we run them, we see this:

 ```